paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (2) The Funds established under subsection (a) shall be the sole source of funds for activities carried out under this subchapter.

-**(f) Notification Required for Transfers.—** A transfer of appropriated amounts to a Fund under subparagraph (B) of paragraph (1) or subparagraph (B) of paragraph (2) of subsection (c) may be made only after the end of the 30-day period beginning on the date the Secretary of Defense submits written notice of, and justification for, the transfer to the appropriate committees of Congress or, if earlier, the end of the 14-day period beginning on the date on which a copy of the notice and justification is provided in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).
+**(f) Notification Required for Transfers.—** A transfer of appropriated amounts to a Fund under subparagraph (B) of paragraph (1) or subparagraph (B) of paragraph (2) of subsection (c) may be made only after the end of the 14-day period beginning on the date the Secretary of Defense submits notice of, and justification for, the transfer to the appropriate committees of Congress in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (f).
+Pub.
+L. 115–91 substituted “14-day period” for “30-day period” and struck out “written” before “notice” and “or, if earlier, the end of the 14-day period beginning on the date on which a copy of the notice and justification is provided” before “in an electronic medium”.

 2013—Subsec. (c)(1)(G).
 Pub.
 L. 112–239, § 2711(c)(5)(A)(i), struck out subpar.
 (G), which read as follows: “Subject to subsection (f), any amounts that the Secretary of Defense transfers to that Fund from amounts in the Department of Defense Base Closure Account 2005.”

 Subsec. (c)(2)(G).
 Pub.
 L. 112–239, § 2711(c)(5)(A)(ii), struck out subpar.
 (G), which read as follows: “Subject to subsection (f), any amounts that the Secretary of Defense transfers to that Fund from amounts in the Department of Defense Base Closure Account 2005.”